"False"

 Research data

 You need to manage research data at all stages of the research process.
-We guide you to in-depth information on planning, organising, sharing, and preserving data.
-You can get support in your data management from experts at the University and national organisations.
-On this page, you will also find relevant policy documents for Umeå University and information about the FAIR principles.
+We provide in-depth guidance on planning, organising, sharing, and preserving data.
+You can receive support in your data management from experts at the University and national organisations.
+On this page, you will also find relevant policy documents for Umeå University, information about the FAIR principles, and summarising support for heads of departments.

 What is research data?